-The distinctive residential tower The Cube Beirut is located on a prominently visible location on Plot 941 in Sin el Fil, an eastern part of Beirut, Lebanon.
-Minutes from Emile Lahoud highway, The Cube is erected in the vital Metropolitan Hotel district in Horch Tabet, soaring a maximum of 56,6 meters above the earth on a steep parcel.
+The distinctive residential tower The Cube is located on a visible location on Plot 941 in Sin el Fil, in the east of Beirut, Lebanon.
+Minutes from Emile Lahoud motorway, The Cube is situated in the vibrant Metropolitan Hotel district in Horch Tabet, soaring almost 57 metres above the earth on a steep site.

-The parcel, measuring around 30 by 40 meters, with a height difference of approximately 20 meters, slopes down from the North East to the South West.
-The entrance to the parcel is located on the lower side, alongside an existing unpaved road.
+Measuring around 30 by 40 metres, with a height difference of approximately 20 metres, the site slopes down from the north-east to the south-west.
+The site entrance is located on the lower side, from an existing unpaved road.

-The design concept is simple but extraordinarily effective: ‘MAXIMIZE’; making optimal use of the client’s wishes, the site’s potential, the local building code and creating fantastic views on Beirut and the Mediterranean for the residents.
+The design concept is simple but extraordinarily effective: ‘MAXIMIZE’.
+It makes optimal use of the client’s wishes, the site potential, the local building code and the fantastic views of Beirut and the Mediterranean for the residents.

-With its sculptural appearance of stacked boxes, The Cube is presenting a whole new level to the concept of high rise and the architecture of towers.
-No extrusion of a singular floor plan, but a unique and iconic structure of individual villas.
-The rotation and displacement of the volumes on each level offers residents magnificent outdoor areas on the roof of the apartment below, as well as panoramic windows up to 12 meters wide.
+With its sculptural appearance of stacked boxes, The Cube adds a whole new dimension to the concept of high-rise and the architecture of towers.
+No extrusion of a single floor plan, but a unique and iconic structure of individual villas.
+The rotation and displacement of the volumes on each level offers residents magnificent outdoor areas on the roof of the apartment below, as well as panoramic windows up to 12 metres wide.
 Each level consists of one or two apartments.
-The single apartments have the fabulous opportunity to enjoy Beirut from a 360 panorama.
+The single apartments have the fabulous opportunity to enjoy Beirut from a 360-degree panorama.

-The design with the 14 stacked and rotated floor plans on top of a lobby, generates 21 attractive apartments in total, ranging in size from 117 to 234 m², with fluid spaces, large balconies and wall to wall window frames.
-With its freestanding setting on a sloped parcel at the edge of the city, both the view on the Cube itself and on central Beirut are unseen; the vibrant City is your personal wallpaper, day and night.
+With the 14 stacked and rotated floor plans on top of a lobby, the design generates 21 attractive apartments in total, ranging in size from 117 to 234 m², with open floorplans, large balconies and wall-to-wall window frames.
+With its freestanding setting on a sloped site on the edge of the city, both the view of The Cube itself and of central Beirut are unrivalled; the vibrant City is your personal wallpaper, day and night.

-Thanks to the fixed core with lifts and staircases at the heart of the building, there are no constraints on the layout of the apartments.
-The floors run straight from the core to the facades, which are on each floor composed of two supporting concrete girders and two panoramic window frames, consequently rotated 90 degrees per level.
+Thanks to the fixed core with lifts and staircases at the heart of the building, there are no constraints on the layout of apartments.
+The floors extend from the core to the facades, which on each floor are composed of two supporting concrete girders and two panoramic window frames, rotated 90 degrees per level.
 Both the crossing girders and the core serve to stabilize the tower, an extra challenging task in a seismologically active area.

-The white coated perforated girder walls of concrete strongly determine the appearance of both the exterior and the interior of the building.
-The parking for 42 cars is located underground in 3 layers and partly set into the adjacent hill.
-On the ground floor the recessed space for the lobby is covered by a spectacular cantilevering volume, creating a nicely covered place and marking the generous entrance of the Cube.
+The white-coated perforated girder walls of concrete strongly determine the appearance of both the exterior and the interior of the building.
+The car park for 42 cars is located on three underground levels and partly set into the adjacent hill.
+On the ground floor the recessed space for the lobby is covered by a spectacular cantilevered volume, creating a nicely covered place and marking the generous entrance to The Cube.

-In 2016 The Cube was awarded by The Council on Tall Buildings and Urban Habitat (CTBUH) with the CTBUH 2016 Tall Building Award for Middle East & Africa region.
+The Council on Tall Buildings and Urban Habitat (CTBUH) honoured The Cube with the CTBUH 2016 Tall Building Award for the Middle East & Africa region.
 From the Jury report of CTBUH:

 The Cube indicates a clear alternative to the extruded box typology that defines the majority of residential high-rises around the world, instead comprising a stack of completely unique villas in the sky.
 The tower is particularly successful in its structural design, which features a system of elegantly framed girder walls that add visual flair and allow for completely unobstructed floor plans